Dodgers vs. Nationals Player Props Betting Odds

-Lane Thomas is one of the players with prop bets on the table when the Los Angeles Dodgers and the Washington Nationals meet at Nationals Park on Friday (starting at 7:05 PM ET).
+Player prop bet options for Lane Thomas and others are available when the Los Angeles Dodgers visit the Washington Nationals at Nationals Park on Saturday at 4:05 PM ET.

 Bet on this matchup or its props with BetMGM!